evcruz3/superset-crish/crish-disease-predictor/README.md

 ## Overview

 This pipeline automates the following steps:
-1. Pulls weather data from Visual Crossing API
+1. Pulls historical weather data and weather forecasts from Visual Crossing API
-2. Predicts dengue cases using LSTM models
+2. Predicts dengue cases for current week and next week using LSTM models
-3. Predicts diarrhea cases using LSTM models
+3. Predicts diarrhea cases for current week and next week using LSTM models
 4. Uploads predictions to a PostgreSQL database

 ## Directory Structure